AngelAlexQC/backbone/README.md

 ## Solution Steps:

-1. Create script for convert and format data
+1. Create script for convert and save data from excel to json files

 The script file is called 'convert-data.js'.